ikr/ikr.su-blog/_posts/2018-07-12-react-set-state-promise-for-tests.markdown

 others.
 Today I faced the following problem.

-I have a tiny React component which is [a star rating input.](http://ikr.su/h/react-star-rating-input/demo.html) It highlights the provisional star rating value on mouse hover, and sets the new value on mouse click.
-The provisional value is stored in the component's `state`, which is updated on `mouseEnter`/`mouseLeave` DOM event.
-Then the `state.provisionalValue` is used to highlight the potential rating selection.
+I have a tiny React component which is [a star rating input.](http://ikr.su/h/react-star-rating-input/demo.html) It highlights the prospective star rating value on mouse hover, and sets the new value on mouse click.
+The prospective value is stored in the component's `state`, which is updated on `mouseEnter`/`mouseLeave` DOM event.
+Then the `state.prospectiveValue` is used to highlight the potential rating selection.

 I don't always write React components, but when I do, I test-drive them.
-Let me replay here my `state.provisionalValue` support implementation, driven by tests, [in Mocha](https://mochajs.org/).
-First, we mount the component with [enzyme,](http://airbnb.io/enzyme/) and fabricate some initial `provisionalValue`:
+Let me replay here my `state.prospectiveValue` support implementation, driven by tests, [in Mocha](https://mochajs.org/).
+First, we mount the component with [enzyme,](http://airbnb.io/enzyme/) and fabricate some initial `prospectiveValue`:

 {% highlight javascript %}
 let wrapper